netdata/netdata/collectors/plugins.d/README.md

 ## Configuration

-Netdata will supply the environment variable `NETDATA_CONFIG_DIR` having the directory where configuration files are stored.
-It is up to the plugin to read the configuration it needs. `plugins.d` itself is configured via `netdata.conf`, section `[plugins]`.
+Netdata will supply the environment variables `NETDATA_USER_CONFIG_DIR` (for user supplied) and `NETDATA_STOCK_CONFIG_DIR` (for netdata supplied) configuration files to identify the directory where configuration files are stored.
+It is up to the plugin to read the configuration it needs.

-At this section there a list of all the plugins found at the system it runs with a boolean setting to enable them or not.
+The `netdata.conf` section [plugins] section contains a list of all the plugins found at the system where netdata runs, with a boolean setting to enable them or not.

 Example: